nicolaei/master/docs/thesis/source/02_existing_research.md

 While the aim of this thesis is to use scanning to discover other APs from our own AP, the main use of scanning in IEEE802.11 networks is for clients (STAs) to find access points to connect to and keep their connection alive.
-These are the two typical use-cases found in the wild today [@WifiScanFaq]:
+These are the two typical use-cases [@WifiScanFaq]:

  * When disconnected; finding available APs to connect to or ask for specific APs that the STA has connected to before.